HelleBenjamin/Sandboxia2D/README.md

 ![Logo](./assets/logo.png)

-Sandboxia is a sandbox game written in C++ using OpenGL 3.0.
+Sandboxia is a sandbox game written in C using Raylib.
+It was originally written in C++ and used OpenGL based renderer, but it became too messy to maintain.
  It's designed to be a simple sandbox game that is easy to run on older machines.
 There aren't any goals in the game.
 The game is still in development.
 Sandboxia2D comes with a simple API for mods to add new features to the game.
 For deeper modding, modify the source code directly.
 Windows support is still partially experimental.

-This branch uses raylib as the engine.
-I will start to rewrite the whole game in C using raylib.

-TODO: This readme
+Currently the game is being rewritten in C, so expect missing features and bugs.

 ## Features
 - Bugs may be present
 - 2D World
-- OpenGL 3.0
-- VSYNC
+- VSYNC(WIP)
-- World saving/loading
+- World saving/loading(WIP)
-- Debug mode
+- Debug mode(WIP)
-- Console
+- Console(WIP)
-- Support for mods!
+- Support for mods!(WIP)

 # Supported platforms
 - Linux: x64, x86, aarch64